coolguy284/c284-webmain-1/docs/README.md

 # Environment Variables

 The in-env.list file in the repo directly corresponds to the env.list file out of the repo, and things in angle brackets are substitutions.
-Same for the in-srv_web_main.dockerenv.list and srv_web_main.dockerenv.list files.
+Same for the srv_web_main/in-dockerenv.list and srv_web_main/dockerenv.list files.